acfr/RobustNeuralNetworks.jl/docs/src/examples/lbdn_mnist.md

 4. Train the model to minimise the loss function
 5. Evaluate the trained model

+For details on how tuning the Lipschitz bound increases the model robustness, please see the [paper](https://doi.org/10.48550/arXiv.2301.11526).

 ## 1. Load the data

 Let's start by loading the training and test data. [`MLDatasets.jl`](https://juliaml.github.io/MLDatasets.jl/stable/) contains a number of common machine-learning datasets, including the [MNIST dataset](https://juliaml.github.io/MLDatasets.jl/stable/datasets/vision/#MLDatasets.MNIST).
 To load the full dataset of 60,000 training images and 10,000 test images, one would run the following code.